Scalo Technologies backs new initiative to boost global entrepreneurship, internship drive

 PHOTO

-Dubai, UAE: UAE Tech venture company Scalo Technologies is backing a new initiative to make entrepreneurship education and internship experiences accessible to secondary school students worldwide.
+Dubai, United Arab Emirates: UAE Tech venture company Scalo Technologies is backing a new initiative to make entrepreneurship education and internship experiences accessible to secondary school students worldwide.

 The company has joined hands with the Young Founders School (YFS) to help reinforce its efforts to change the way entrepreneurship is taught in countries around the world, including the Emirates and other parts of the Middle East.